𝐓𝐡𝐞 𝐆𝐨𝐬𝐩𝐞𝐥 𝐨𝐟 𝐉𝐨𝐡𝐧 𝐚𝐧𝐝 𝐭𝐡𝐞 𝐇𝐞𝐥𝐥𝐞𝐧𝐢𝐳𝐚𝐭𝐢𝐨𝐧 𝐨𝐟 𝐉𝐞𝐬𝐮𝐬

 To his interlocutors in the story, Jesus reveals little other than their ignorance.
 He leaves them baffled, confused, and angry while he moves on, serenely untroubled, through the highly charged atmosphere that he has created. …Jesus is not quite human.

-John was written for the Greek Christian of the beginning of the second century.
+John was written for the Greek Christians at the beginning of the second century.
 These recent converts were more educated, wealthy, and despised the Diaspora Jews who resided in their cities and who enjoyed the respect of Rome.
-John removes the offensive references to Jesus as a Jewish Messiah that are particular to the earlier gospels, in order to present the Logos in more palatable form.
+John removes the offensive references to Jesus as a Jewish Messiah that are particular to the earlier gospels, in order to present the Logos in a more palatable form.

 Jesus is distanced from the Jews who are the children of darkness: